The Limited

-The Limited was an American clothing retailer that operated retail stores between the early 1960s and the late 2010s.
-After 2007, it became a brand, originally owned by the private equity firm Sun Capital Partners, now owned by another private equity firm Sycamore Partners.
+The Limited is an American clothing brand sold exclusively through Belk.
+The Limited began with operating retail stores between the early 1960s and the late 2010s.
+In 2017, it became a brand owned by the private equity firm Sycamore Partners.

 History

 Bella Cabakoff was born in Williamsburg, Brooklyn and moved to Columbus, Ohio as a toddler.
 At 21, she became the youngest buyer for the Lazarus department store chain.
 In 1951, after spending over 20 years with Lazarus, she and her husband Harry Wexner opened a women's clothing store named Leslie's (after their son) on State Street.
 This store became the training ground for Leslie Wexner.
 In 1963, he borrowed $5,000 from his aunt and $5,000 from the bank and opened a store at the Kingsdale Shopping Center in Upper Arlington.
 This store was named "The Limited" because the store focused on clothing for younger women, unlike his parents' general merchandise store.
 Later in 1964, Bella and Harry closed their store to join their son in his venture.

 The original board consisted of only the three family members and longtime friend of Harry and Bella, Jim Waldron (who served as senior vice president): Bella Wexner (who served as secretary until her death in 2001), Harry as chairman (who served until his death in 1975), and Leslie, who succeeded his father as the chairman and later became CEO.
 He and his family continue to control 17% of LTD. In 1969, Wexner took Limited Brands public, listed as LTD on the NYSE.
 In 1977, The Limited moved into its main headquarters on Morse Road in Columbus.
 In 2009, most headquarters operations moved to New Albany, Ohio.